Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Is there a debug command to see how many Objects you are using? https://www.youtube.com/watch?v=3Tht0Ap0S8c
 * Snutt & Jace Talk: Unreal Engine Object Limit https://www.youtube.com/watch?v=bk2ojhuil-g

+## November 17th, 2020
+* Q&A: Are you going to add any Template/Blueprint system? https://www.youtube.com/watch?v=tkwKMTaTpV8
+* Q&A: Can we have your opinion on Blueprints? https://www.youtube.com/watch?v=0HoRmIFZq4Y
+* Q&A: What is the current state of the "click & drag" creation debate? https://www.youtube.com/watch?v=_tVKaBw1syU

 # Merch